 - If using fresh ground flour, begin grinding now.

-- Stir together flour, salt, and baking soda in a medium/large bowl with a fork.
+- Stir together flour, salt, and baking soda in a med/large bowl with a fork.

-- Preferably with an electric mixer, add 1/2 the flour mixture to butter mixture, blending until all is incorporated; then, add 1/2 the soured milk, mixing well.
+- Add 1/2 the flour mixture to butter mixture, blending only until all is incorporated; then, mix in 1/2 the soured milk.
 Repeat these steps to use all the flour and milk; do not over-beat, as this toughens cakes and cookies.

 - Drain the raisins, which have been become plump in the hot water.
 Blend the raisins, l tbsp of zest, and nuts into the cake batter.